Lofoten - A dream home

 In July of 2020, on my annual visit, I realized all of my classes would be online due to COVID-19.
 I took the opportunity at full-stride and settled into a house in Henningsvær, right next to some of Lofoten’s best climbing.
 And while I do miss traveling in the winter for warmer climbing, I can now climb every day the weather allows.
 And experiencing all four seasons keeps me motivated.
 As the weather changes, I can exchange my rock shoes for ice axes and skis while looking forward to summer, seaside walls, sport climbing, and bouldering.
 The opportunities here are endless, and even on a two-week holiday, you could climb every day within walking distance from Henningsvær as you change disciplines.
 With so many options, though, I want to offer some tips specifically for trad climbing and bouldering to help as you dream about a trip here.

-Easy Access climbing
+Easy Access climbing:

 The routes and crags here are in no short supply, with primarily solid rock ranging from single pitch to big walls, so you are sure to find some memorable climbs.
 And although most climbers want to do a lap on the famous Geita – the goat-looking mountain above Svolvær, it gets very crowded, especially in July when you have to stand in line to rap in.
 And while I could still suggest doing the routes Forsida and Englevinger here, I have other suggestions to help you spend more time climbing.